 To be eligible for financial aid at Carolina, students must maintain satisfactory academic progress (SAP).
-The undergraduate requirements below are separate from the Academic Eligibility Policy required of all undergraduate students.
-If you are a graduate or professional student, please refer to the standards included with your award notification.
+The undergraduate financial aid requirements below are separate from the Academic Eligibility Policy required of all undergraduate students.

 SAP is reviewed annually at the end of the academic year.
 The end of your academic year will be the term in which you are last enrolled for that year.
 The year begins with the fall and ends with summer.
 At the end of the last summer term, your cumulative enrollment history up to that point will be measured against the following standards.